Danny-MCD/pands-problem-sheet2/README.md

 Write a python program called accounts.py that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs).

-Update to include wworking for a number of any lenght of characters
+Update to include working for a number of any lenght of characters
 --------------
 Introduction

-#### The third task was the creation of accounts.py program.
-It was to read in a 10 digit account number and send back the same account number with the first 6 digits replaced with X's.
+The third weekly task involved the creation of the accounts.py program.
+The purpose of the program was to be able to read in an account number as a string and print back out the number on the screen with the first 6 of 10 numbers replaced by X's.

-#### I learnt different ways to manipulate strings.
-To get the last 4 digits from the account number negative indexing was used to count back 4 digits from the end of the string of numbers and then splice these 4 numbers onto the 6 X's to complete the task.
+Research on the maunipulation of strings was looked at and slicing using negative indexing was found to be the simplest method when working from the end of the number back.
+Which fitted in perfectly with the update to be able to have the program work for a bank account number of any lenght.

+The end of the string is set as index value -1 and slicing from -5:-1 will slice out the last 4 digits.
+These last 4 digits were then concantanated with 6X's before being displayed as the answer.
+Changes to the size of the account number would have no difference on the size of the end result.

+THe program will always display 6X's onto the start of the account number no matter how many digits it is copying over.

+Calling the program
+The program is called with the commands
+\\> python accounts.py
+The program requests the user input an account number
+    Please enter account number:

+    Any integer of any lenght can be inputed.

+xxxxxx8976
+The account number with the first 6 digits displayed as X's will be shown along with last 4 digits of the account number.

 Weekly task 4